nikhilsantosh2206-glitch/Laptop-Price-Predictor/README.md

 # Laptop Price Predictor

-A Machine Learning based web application that predicts laptop prices based on specifications such as brand, RAM, storage, processor, and screen size.
+A Machine Learning based web application that predicts laptop prices using various hardware specifications such as brand, RAM, storage capacity, processor type, and screen size.
+The application is developed using Python, Flask, and Scikit-learn to provide accurate and real-time laptop price predictions through an interactive web interface.

+---

-## Features
+## Key Features

-- Predicts laptop prices instantly
+- Real-time laptop price prediction
-- User-friendly Flask web interface
-- Machine Learning Regression Model
+- Machine Learning regression model
+- Interactive Flask web application
-- Responsive HTML/CSS frontend
+- Responsive and clean user interface
-- Real-time prediction system
+- Fast and accurate prediction system

+---

 ## Technologies Used